devakedar/dpmassignment/README.md

 ## Features to be implemented in the future

--Sorting of Tasks by implementing a drag and drop functionality
+- Sorting of Tasks by implementing a drag and drop functionality

--Adding a visual buttons(Confirm and Cancel) on the Add new Task row
+- Adding a visual buttons(Confirm and Cancel) on the Add new Task row

--When add new Task is clicked add a focus functionality on the input
+~~ - When add new Task is clicked add a focus functionality on the input ~~

--Adding a smooth animation whereas a task is added
+- Adding a smooth animation whereas a task is added

--Adding a Confirm modal if you want to delete a task
+- Adding a Confirm modal if you want to delete a task

--Adding a strikethrough even if the webpage is reloaded (State edit)
+- Adding a strikethrough even if the webpage is reloaded (State edit)